video-db/videodb-chat/README.md

 These are Chat UI components to use with [Video Agents](https://github.com/video-db/video-agents).

-# ✨ See it in Action

-Demo Goes here

 # 🚀 Quickstart

 ### Installation
 ```
 npm install @videodb/chat-vue
 ```